m-oka-system/study-guides-az900/Skills measured.md

 - Describe factors that can affect costs in Azure

-- Compare the Pricing calculator and the Total Cost of Ownership (TCO) calculator
+- Compare the pricing calculator and the Total Cost of Ownership (TCO) Calculator

-- Describe the Azure Cost Management and Billing tool
+- Describe cost management capabilities in Azure

 - Describe the purpose of tags

 #### Describe features and tools in Azure for governance and compliance

-- Describe the purpose of Azure Blueprints
+- Describe the purpose of Microsoft Purview in Azure

 - Describe the purpose of Azure Policy

 - Describe the purpose of resource locks

-- Describe the purpose of the Service Trust Portal

 #### Describe features and tools for managing and deploying Azure resources

 - Describe the Azure portal

-- Describe Azure Cloud Shell, including Azure CLI and Azure PowerShell
+- Describe Azure Cloud Shell, including Azure Command-Line Interface (CLI) and Azure PowerShell

 - Describe the purpose of Azure Arc

+- Describe infrastructure as code (IaC)

-- Describe Azure Resource Manager and Azure Resource Manager templates (ARM templates)
+- Describe Azure Resource Manager (ARM) and ARM templates

 #### Describe monitoring tools in Azure